rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 But the eyes of the wicked will fail; all way of escape will be lost to them, and their hope is to breathe their last. ^1120

-Then Job answered and said : ^1201
+Then Job answered and said: ^1201

 No doubt you are the people, and wisdom will die with you. ^1202